 There isn’t a mother in the world who hasn’t experienced those “other factors.”
 Hormonal and genetic elements are clearly individualized, and how they apply to Ms. Trump I wouldn’t know.
 But Trump’s explanation for why she was depressed speaks volumes about the environmental factors at play.

 The reality of motherhood is indeed a shock for many modern women.
 Why wouldn’t it be?
-The entire focus of their lives has been their educations and their careers.
+The entire focus of their lives has been their education and careers.
 The transition to babies and toddlers is jarring.

-When we talk about how great women have it today, we forget how wonderful it must have felt for our mothers and grandmothers to not have anything on their plates other than caring for their children.
+We forget how wonderful it must have felt for our mothers and grandmothers to not have anything on their plates other than caring for their children.
 For today’s new mother, the feeling of being pulled in two different directions is the norm.
 She isn’t prepared for what Ivanka’s confession reveals: that pregnancy and childbirth is the least of it.
-It’s what comes after, when the modern woman’s life transforms from an adult-centered existence to a child-centered one, that really rocks her world.

 Babies and toddlers require constant, round-the-clock care.
-This is overwhelming enough under the best of circumstances; it is impossible to enjoy or even to do well when you have something else pulling at you.
+That’s overwhelming under the best of circumstances; it’s impossible to enjoy or even to do well when you have something else pulling at you.

 “Look, I consider myself a very hard-charging person,” says Ms. Trump.
 “I am ambitious, I’m passionate, I’m driven.
 But this is something that affects parents all over the country,” she added.